SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-9-2-problems-for-champions-part-2/expression/expression.md

 ## Input Data

-The input data contains one row that is passed from the console.
+The input data consists of a single text line, passed from the console.
 It contains a **mathematical expression for calculation**.
-The row **always ends with the "=" symbol**.
+The line **always ends with the "=" symbol**.
 The **"="** symbol means **end of the mathematical expression**.

 The input data is always valid and always in the described format.
 No need to validate it.

 ## Output Data

 The output data must be printed on the console.
-The output consists of one row – the output of the **calculated mathematical expression**.
+The output consists of one line – the output of the **calculated mathematical expression**.

 The output must be **rounded up to the second digit after the decimal point**.